Open-EO/openeo.org/documentation/1.0/datacubes.md

     <figcaption>Applying an unary process.
 Only the pixel itself is considered for calculating the new pixel value.</figcaption>
 </figure>

 If `n` is larger than 1, the function is called n-ary.
 In practice, this means that the pixel neighbourhood is taken into account to calculate the new pixel value.
 Such neighbourhoods can be of temporal and/or spatial nature.
 A temporal function works on a time series at a certain pixel location (e.g. smoothing values over time), a spatial function works on a kernel that weights the surrounding pixels (e.g. smoothing values with nearby observations).
+Combinations of types to n-dimensional neighbourhoods are also possible.

 In the example below, an example weighted kernel (shown in the middle) is applied to the cube.
 To avoid edge effects (affecting pixels on the edge of the image with less neighbours), a padding has been added in the background.